Perhaps the best way to describe the Peke a Boo is that this is a small dog that is going to blow you away with how cute it looks.

 So, even though it’s small, this dog has a huge character, but just how big can they get?

-Well, the male of this breed is generally going to be slightly larger in size than the female, but there really is not much difference at all.
+Well, the male of this breed is generally going to be slightly larger than the female, but there is not much difference at all.

 However, you will find that the Peke a Boo is going to reach a height of somewhere between 6 to 8 inches, so you can see just how small they tend to be.